 Before we discuss why visuals are important, I want you to have a good understanding of what visuals are.

-- Photos of key vocabulary words hanging in the classroom for each unit — be sure to have the word accompanying the photo.
+- Classroom Displays: Photos of key vocabulary words hanging in the classroom for each unit, accompanied by the word.

-- For math you could have a photo of a division symbol with the word written beneath.
+- Math Example: A photo of a division symbol with the word written beneath.

-- For social studies, you could post a photo of the Boston Tea Party with a label or a small caption.
+- Social Studies Example: A photo of the Boston Tea Party with a label or a small caption.

-- An agenda written on the whiteboard to help the student get acclimated each day
+- Daily Agenda: An agenda written on the whiteboard to help the student get acclimated each day.

-- A copy of the text or book you are reading aloud so your ELL student can follow along
+- Reading Support: A copy of the text or book you are reading aloud so your ELL student can follow along.

-- Clip art or photos on worksheets that accompany important concepts or vocabulary
+- Worksheets: Clip art or photos on worksheets that accompany important concepts or vocabulary.

-- Drawings, diagrams, or graphs that explain concepts
+- Explanatory Graphics: Drawings, diagrams, or graphs that explain concepts.

-- Allow students to draw their answers to check for comprehension (drawing a comic is always a great way to do this)
+- Comprehension Checks: Allow students to draw their answers to check for comprehension (drawing a comic is always a great way to do this).

 Visuals Are Important for Reducing Anxiety